-- Recalling Chapter V of the Operational Directives and its Decision 6.COM 8.15,
+- Recalling Chapter V of the Operational Directives and its Decision 4.COM 14.05,

-- Expresses its thanks to Mongolia for submitting its report on the status of the element ‘Folk long song performance technique of Limbe performances - circular breathing’, inscribed in 2011 on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding;
+- Expresses its thanks to France for submitting its report on the status of the element ‘Cantu in paghjella, a secular and liturgical oral tradition of Corsica’, inscribed in 2009 on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding;

 - Takes note of the continued efforts undertaken by France to safeguard the element, in particular the systematic recording of Cantu performances during gatherings where the chants are traditionally sung by building up a freely accessible archive, and supporting transmission activities by bearers especially for school-aged children;

 - Invites the State Party to continue to confront the current low level of viability of the element, the decrease in the number of practitioners and the impoverishment of the repertoire, in particular through continuing the programme of recording the chants and endangered parts of the repertoire, strengthening transmission of the element through training workshops, and seeking increased opportunities for traditional performances of the Cantu;